 General Info – summary

-This dioecious Tree is up to 10m high with a 30cm wide trunk.
+This Tree is up to 10m high & trunk to 30cm wide.
 The bark has ridges with many flowers and fruit.
 Large simple Leaves have an asymmetric base and spine-tipped teeth.
-Yellow/greenish Flowers lack petals and are cauliflorous.
+Yellow/greenish dioecious Flowers lack petals and are cauliflorous.
 Male: 12 stamens, Female: superior ovary with 1-4 ovules – each with 2 locules.
 Stigma is short, flattened & thick.
-Ripe Fruit is a fleshy orange/yellow drupe + 1 seed by abortion.
+Ripe Fruit is a fleshy orange/yellow drupe + 1 seed by abortion

 Description